Skip to Content

 Socialization is a major issue for young kids.

-Asynchronous kids often suffer from loneliness, not because they are unfriendly by nature but because their attempts to fit in are quickly defeated.
-Other kids do not talk the same way, like the same things or think about the same issues.
-As if bright children were destined to live in social isolation and alienation.
+Other kids do not talk the same way, like the same things, or think about the same issues as if bright children were destined to live in social isolation and alienation.

-For the gifted to feel “normal,” sometimes they must give up their beliefs, behaviors, and values.
+For the gifted child to feel “normal,” sometimes they must give up their beliefs, behaviors, and values.
 Intensive self-analysis, self-critique, and inability to acknowledge their limits can plague them.

 Gifted individuals who are introverted, have low self-esteem, and feel helpless are more prone to develop major depression8.